micka-coder/talmedia/tanakh/ii kings/tanakh-ii kings-chapter-19-rashi_en.md

 ### passuk 30

 ### passuk 31
-<b>The zeal of Adonoy of Hosts.</b> That He will be zealous for His honor and for His Name, not that you have any merit,<sup>26</sup><i class="footnote">For even the merit of the Patriarchs had been used up, according to Rashi in Yeshayohu 37:32.</i> for Achaz your father committed many wicked deeds.
+<b>The zeal of Hachem of Hosts.</b> That He will be zealous for His honor and for His Name, not that you have any merit,<sup>26</sup><i class="footnote">For even the merit of the Patriarchs had been used up, according to Rashi in Yeshayohu 37:32.</i> for Achaz your father committed many wicked deeds.

 ### passuk 32
 <b>He will not advance upon it.</b> He will not set a shield before it.<sup>27</sup><i class="footnote">The first soldiers attacking a city were the shield bearers.—Radak</i>